justinkwaugh/tabletop/ARCHITECTURE.md

 **Notifications**

-This service manages the sending and listening to realtime notifications on various topics.
-It utilizes the pubsub service to do so.
+This service manages the sending and listening to realtime notifications on various topics for the application itself as well as pushed notifications to users for various purposes (game invites, turn notifications).
+It utilizes the pubsub service for the realtime application notifications, and can support any number of transports for the user notifications.
+Currently Web Push and Discord transports are provided.
 It may ultimately manage the sending of email notifications as well in the future, but does not currently.

 **Persistence**

 This service provides stores for various data objects which manage the actual persistence of the objects into datastores.
-There are currently stores for games, tokens and users.
+There are currently stores for games, tokens, notification subscriptions and users.
 The provided implmentation stores uses Google's Cloud Firestore for persistence, but other datastores could easily be implemented.

 **PubSub**

 This service handles the actual publishing and subscribing of messages on topics.
 There are two implementations provided.

 -   One is a local in-memory implementation which can be used if you don't want to bother with Redis, but it necessarily requires that it run in the same process as all publishers and subscribers and is synchronous in its delivery of messages
--   The other os a Redis implementation which utilizes Redis's built-in pubsub functionality to allow for messages to be sent and received across multiple instances in an asynchronous fashion.
+-   The other is a Redis implementation which utilizes Redis's built-in pubsub functionality to allow for messages to be sent and received across multiple instances in an asynchronous fashion.

 **Secrets**